bklofas/rtl-aprs-igate/README.md

 ## Jump Into the Container

-If you just want to start a new container but not actually start rtl_fm and direwolf:
+If you just want to start a new container but not actually start rtl_fm and direwolf (such as for running the rtl_eeprom utility):

 ```
 docker run -it --rm --device=/dev/bus/usb -v ~/rtl-aprs-igate/station.conf:/station.conf:ro ghcr.io/bklofas/rtl-aprs-igate:latest bash